A contrast between hidden valleys in the North Downs and the Darent Valley Path through three interesting villages.

 Turn right and go along this quiet lane for 300m.
 Where it turns right keep ahead through a metal kissing gate onto a broad track, heading W, which soon goes into a strip of woodland.
 After 400m go through a metal gate into an open area, with fine views of Otford in the Darent valley below.

-Go all the way down the hillside, at first on a broad grassy path between wire fences and then across a couple of fields to reach the A225.
+Go all the way down the hillside, at first on a broad grassy path between wire fences and then across a couple of wildflower meadows to reach the A225.
 Turn left and walk along this busy road for 125m, taking care as there is no pavement.
-At “Stileways” turn right onto a signposted footpath to the left of its driveway and follow this between garden fences to the railway line.
+At “Stileways” turn right onto a signposted footpath to the left of its driveway.
+Follow this between garden fences to the railway line and cross the tracks carefully.

-Cross the tracks carefully, go up to a new wooden gate and bear left as indicated to continue alongside a wire fence.
+Go up to a new wooden gate and bear left as indicated to continue alongside a wire fence.
 At the far end go through a gate, across a farm track and through another gate to drop down onto a track between hedges.
 Turn left onto the track for 50m, then go over a stile on the right into the corner of a large recreation ground.
-The concrete pillars representing the sun and inner planets of the Otford Solar System2 model are in front of you, with an information panel up ahead by the hedge.
+The concrete pillars representing the sun and inner planets of the Otford Solar System3 model are in front of you, with an information panel up ahead by the hedge.

 Turn left onto Otford's High Street and skirt around the village pond onto a footpath going past the ruins of the Archbishop's Palace.
 Cross back over the A225 and take the footpath along the edge of the water meadows back to the High Street.
 Turn left to come to the Darent Valley Path (DVP).

-Make your way to the far side of the pond where there are two footpath signs, with the left-hand path leading to the parish church of St Bartholomew4 (if you want to visit the church its entrance is a set of modern doors on the north side).
+Make your way to the far side where there are two footpath signs, with the left-hand path leading to the parish church of St Bartholomew5 (if you want to visit the church its entrance is a set of modern doors on the north side).

 If you want to abandon the walk (Otford station is 500m away) take the left-hand path and go past the south side of the church.
-Head east through the churchyard and along an enclosed tarmac path to the station car park.
-The platform on the near side is for trains to London.
+Head east through the churchyard and then along an enclosed tarmac path to the station car park.
+Platform 1 on the near side is for trains to London.

-To continue the walk take the right-hand path away from the pond, heading S. The path passes Chantry Cottage on the left and Queen Anne Houses on the right, and comes to a row of cottages built into the walls of the old Otford Palace5.
+To continue the walk take the right-hand path away from the pond, heading S. The path passes Chantry Cottage on the left and the elegant Holmesdale6 off to the right, and comes to a row of cottages built into the walls of the old Otford Palace7.
 Turn right to go past the ruined north-west tower and an information panel about the palace.

 Follow the tarmac path to the far corner of Palace Field and continue past a small parade of shops.
 Cross the A225 at a traffic island and take the footpath opposite, alongside extensive water meadows.
 This eventually leads into Pickmoss Lane and back to the High Street, where you turn left.